 With the arrival of the cloud, organizations face new opportunities – and new challenges.
 Chief among them is how to take the greatest advantage of public and private cloud resources without being locked into a specific cloud or being barred from access to existing infrastructure.
 Container solutions such as Docker offer part of the solution, making it much easier to develop, deploy, and manage software.
-In our webinar, product manager Micah Bahti describes how to take advantage of the next step: Using Kubernetes, and the MemSQL Kubernetes Operator, to manage containers across public clouds and existing infrastructure.
+In our webinar, product manager Micah Bahti describes how to take advantage of the next step: Using Kubernetes, and the beta MemSQL Kubernetes Operator, to manage containers across public clouds and existing infrastructure.

 Until recently, however, Kubernetes didn’t manage stateful services.
 Recently, that support has been added, and MemSQL has stepped into a leading position.
-Ahead of other widely used database platforms, MemSQL has developed and made available a Kubernetes Operator.
+Ahead of other widely used database platforms, MemSQL has developed and made available a beta Kubernetes Operator.
 The Operator was announced at Red Hat Summit early in May.
 You can easily get the Operator, for either Open Shift or open source Kubernetes.

-You can also use the Operator with MemSQL on small deployments, including free instances of MemSQL.
+You can also use the beta Operator with MemSQL on small deployments, including free instances of MemSQL.
 It scales smoothly to large databases as well; MemSQL scales to databases in the petabytes.